-Finding a high-quality name for your business may just be one of the most important aspects in developing your company.
-In this article our naming experts share their insights on how you can get a name as good as your business.
+Finding the right high-quality name for your business is one of the most important aspects in developing your company.
+Our naming experts will share their insights on how you, an entrepreneur can find or develop not just a good company name but, a great targeted name.

-Establish a Sustainable Competitive Advantage and Matching a Good Name to This Advantage
+Establish a Sustainable Competitive Advantage and Match Your Name to That Advantage

 - Where are your business strengths?